 Art Club, led by Ms. Klatka, is offered to grades 3 – 5.
 It is a chance for students to create art projects in a fun, relaxed, and informal setting.
 We will be focused on creativity, exploring new art materials, and having fun!

 SJJ offers our students the opportunity to learn communications and broadcasting skills through our student-run closed circuit T.V. station.
 Our students learn communications, broadcasting, writing, and technology skills by producing a daily news broadcast using our closed-circuit television station.
 Our students broadcast the morning news, weather, and announcements.
 This provides students with a hands-on way to learn about broadcasting as well as to gain communication, organization, and research skills.

 Want to refine your singing?
 Sts.
 Joseph & John has fantastic Vocal Choir and Cantor Choirs.
 Students practice at St. Joseph Parish and sing at our all-school Masses.
-The Liturgical Music Director is Melissa Rusu.
-She can be contacted at (440) 238-5555 ex.
-12

 The Catholic Youth Organization endeavors to help young people be more Christ-like in the way they live.
 The CYO promotes participation and sportsmanship to foster the total development of participants and influence the formation of Christian values.
 The CYO serves the youth of the Diocese of Cleveland with the leadership necessary for the coordination and administration of athletic activities between members, which will provide equitable opportunities for participation, reduce the risks of participation and enhance the experiences of the young athlete.